acuminous/yadda/README.md

    Given 100 green bottles are standing on the wall When 1 green bottle accidentally falls
    Then there are 99 green bottles standing on the wall

+@Pending
+Scenario: No bottles are left

+    Given 1 green bottles are standing on the wall when 1 green bottle accidentally falls
+    then there are 0 green bottles standing on the wall
 ```
 (You aren't restricted to just Given/When/Then.
 You can use any words you like)